 Frequently Asked Questions

 What is the search strategy for papers?All significant original contributions related to the use of the treatments we cover, including searches of the typical sources augmented by contributions from the community.
 Covering all research is important because it is easy to choose a search strategy that results in a subset of papers reporting a desired conclusion.
-This is especially so if one takes the conclusions reported in papers at face value without examining the actual data, methods, or regions of applicability.
+This is especially so if papers are reported at face value without examining the actual data, methods, or regions of applicability.

 What treatments do you recommend?We do not provide medical advice.
 Before taking any medication, consult a qualified physician who can provide personalized advice and details of risks and benefits based on your medical history and current situation.